iaman877/Programming-with-Python/Function/Anonymous Functions/Lambda.md

 # What are lambda functions in Python?
 * In Python, anonymous function is a function that is defined without a name.
-* While normal functions are defined using the def keyword, in Python anonymous functions are defined using the lambda keyword.
+* While normal functions are defined using the def keyword, in Python anonymous functions are defined using the lambda keyword